Electrical Safety Directive

 In these cases one may decide to choose an alternative National - or International standard instead.
 The selected standard should however, be meant to be used in electrical safety assessment procedures for equipment, and not be used as a replacement for an more suitable harmonized standard.

-In practice, the list of Harmonized standards will contain s standard be best suited for your product, take your time to select a standard and/or ask us for advice.
+In practice, the list of Harmonized standards will contain a standard best suited for your product, take your time to select a standard and/or ask us for advice.

-List of publications of harmonized standards with the EMC -directive
+List of publications of harmonized standards with the LV-directive

 The standards in this list have priority in their application above national standards and other international standards.